 If you ask me, I’m quick to say that I am not on my phone much, that I avoid it.
 But it has become, over the last few years, my default activity.
 I watch very little TV these days, but surely make up for it by the 5-10 minutes here and there, all day long, checking my email, Facebook, and whatever other notifications are constantly beckoning for my attention.

 Granted, I work mostly online now and there are times it’s a necessity.
 But when I’m honest with myself, the phone habit leads to far more time spent than just working.

 It’s truly a love/hate relationship- I hate what my time spent on my phone does to my life, but I must apparently love whatever I’m doing on it because it sure is a hard habit to change.

-Last month, when my phone completely stopped working after a tragic hardware malfunction, I panicked for about 3 seconds.
+Not long ago, when my phone completely stopped working after a tragic hardware malfunction, I panicked for about 3 seconds.
 That’s about how long it took for me to realize there was nothing I could do about it until I could get a new one in a few days, and I’m nothing if not practical.

 First, I was less anxious without my “device” lurking at my work desk, my kitchen table, my countertop, my car console, in my back pocket (where I would inevitably sit on it 6 times an hour).

 A weight was lifted — like I had returned to my pre-2002 anonymity for a moment, and I actually felt a little sneaky about it.

 There were no vibrating text messages, Facebook notifications or phone ringing — which I can never answer anyway, people.
 (Call me back in 17 years if you MUST talk by phone!)